PseudoInteractive/CnV_Open_Source/COTG/Wiki/fixes.md

   - Workaround for raid return not working as expected (note that return fast has been temporarily replaced by a normal return rather than a recall, which basically sets the raids to "raid once")
   - **Fix**
     - Setup window was too large.
+##
+## 1.0.371 [10/29/2020]
+### Updates:

+-   Added [War-\>Return all reinforcements] to city context menu

+    -   Shows reinforcements for all cites

+-   Reinforcements are sorted based on their source or target city’s incoming.

+    -   The following order is used:

+        -   Senator Sieges with Capture

+        -   Senators Sieges with no capture

+        -   Art

+        -   Naked Sieges

+        -   Unknown incoming

+        -   I do not remember the rest
+    -   The order in which buildings are built are now weighted by their construction time while doing teardown.
+So for a shipper, you will get the ports earlier (when you have more CS)

+### Fixes:

+-   Various spreadsheet controls did not refresh their contents when doing a refresh (control-r or the refresh button)

+-   Autobuild would occasionally try to build more than one castle
+-   Shrine Finder would not work if your internet connection was too fast (COTG would throttle you)
+-   Attack sender sends emails as it should